-Non-monetary gold: This covers exports and imports of gold not held in as reserves assets (monetary gold) by the authorities.
+Non-monetary gold: This covers exports and imports of gold not held in as reserve assets (monetary gold) by the monetary authority.
 Non-monetary gold is held as a store of value and treated like any other commodity.

 Recording of services implies provision or acquisition of services of an economy to and from the rest of the world.
-The credit entries show services provided to and debit entry express acquisition of services from the rest of the world.
-This includes transportation, travel, communication, construction, insurance, financial, computer and information, royalties and license fee, other business services, personal, cultural and recreational and government services.
+The credit entries show services provided to and debit entries express acquisition of services from the rest of the world.
+Services include transportation, travel, communication, construction, insurance, financial, computer and information, royalties and license fee, other business services, personal, cultural and recreational and government services, n.i.e.